* 5. Freely Available, Professional-level, Internet Resources

 Example:

-If you want to find the source for a quotation including the phrase –– are still not affected at the LOAEL supplemented Met — simply search for:
+If you want to find the source for a quotation including the phrase –– The most frequently listed strategy was providing a strong recommendation for vaccination, promotional posters — simply search for:

 Google Scholar Settings to optimize access

-Exercise 2.
-Set-up Google Scholar for best full-text access and find the source for the quote “are still not affected at the LOAEL supplemented Met” (a quote from a journal article)
+Set-up Google Scholar for best full-text access and find the source for the quote “”The most frequently listed strategy was providing a strong recommendation for vaccination, promotional posters”” (a quote from a journal article)

-• The links to the right of the “hit” include freely available forms and forms available through UNMC.
-Click the “GetIt@UNMC” link.
+- The links to the right of the “hit” include freely available forms and forms available through UNMC.

-• A page containing links to the sources for the content that are licensed by UNMC will appear.
-Click one of the sources (ignore the “Available Online” link).
+- A page containing links to the sources for the content that are licensed by UNMC or known by UNMC to be freely available will appear.
+Click one of the sources (links in the box in the screenshot below).
+(Ignore the “Available Online” and “View online” links).

-• Clicking on one of these links usually opens a page containing the article’s abstract.
+- Clicking on one of these links usually opens a page containing the article’s abstract.
 If you just end up on a journal webpage with a search feature rather than on a page for the article you wanted, use that search feature to search for the article’s title.
-In this case, the article’s title is — Tolerance to increased supplemented dietary intakes of methionine in healthy older adults
+In this case, the article’s title is —

-• After opening the article’s pdf file, use the PDF’s search feature or Ctl-f(Window) or Command-f (Mac) to find the page containing the quote.
+- After opening the article’s pdf file, use the PDF’s search feature or Ctl-f(Window) or Command-f (Mac) to find the page containing the quote.
 You probably will not be able to find the full quote this way (it’s probably split between two lines of the text).
 You may want to find searching for a few words.
-You could try– affected at the LOAEL
+You could try– recommendation for vaccination, promotional posters

 Objective 3.
 List criteria used to evaluate information found on the internet